Changi Prison: Demolition and redevelopment

 In 2000, a plan was revealed to consolidate the 14 prisons and drug rehabilitation centres (DRCs) that were scattered across the country into one mega complex at Changi Prison location.
-The complex would sit on a land at the size of 48ha at the cost of S$1.07 billion, however freeing up 61ha of land, which would make way for residential development.
+The complex would sit on a site of area 48ha at a cost of S$1.07 billion, but freeing up 61ha of land, which would make way for residential development.
 The complex would occupy on the lands of existing Changi Prison, Moon Crescent Prison and Jalan Awan Prison.

 The plan was carried out in phases, with each phase forming a cluster of prison institutions in the complex.
 Cluster A was officially launched on 16 August 2004.
 Cluster A would house the inmates from the existing Changi Prison, Moon Crescent Prison, Jalan Awan Prison and the Changi Reformative Training Centre.

 Cluster B was officially launched on 20 January 2010.
 Cluster B would house 5,600 inmates from standalone prisons: Tanah Merah Prison, Queenstown Remand Prison, Sembawang DRC, Khalsa Crescent Prison, and Selarang Park DRC.
 The inmates were moved in five separate, single day operations between July and August 2009, making it the largest transfer of prisoners in Singapore history.
 Cluster B would eventually become the start and the end of most prisoners' journey within the complex, with the admissions and pre-release procedures carried out in the buildings of this cluster.

 In 2012, work on building the SPS headquarters on the Complex's grounds began with the $118.5 million contract awarded to Sembawang Engineers and Constructors (SEC).
 The building would contain a hydrogen integrated proton-exchange membrane fuel cell power plant to generate clean energy to be supplied to the complex.
 Due by 2014, it was delayed due to financial troubles faced by SEC.
 On 15 October 2017, Changi Women's Prison was effectively moved into Cluster A. On 4 July 2018, Admiralty West Prison was effectively relocated to TM2, the yet-to-be demolished facilities of Tanah Merah Prison.